UniversalDependencies/docs/_u-dep/appos.md

 ## appos: appositional modifier

-An appositional modifier of an NP is an NP immediately following the first NP that serves to define or modify that NP.
+An appositional modifier of a noun is a nominal immediately following the first noun that serves to define or modify that noun.
 It includes parenthesized examples, as well as defining abbreviations in one of these structures.